C Concierge Documentation

 • Locale model: every tenant carries a BCP-47 tag (Tenant.locale, e.g. en-IN, en-US) and an optional independent currency override. src/locale.rs::Locale bundles the two into a single value carried through templates and handlers, replacing the previous tangle of if currency == "INR" branches.

 • Resolution chain (first hit wins): tenant-stored locale → Accept-Language header (parsed via the accept-language crate, intersected with the supported set) → cf-ipcountry mapping (INen-IN, default en-US) → hardcoded en-IN.
-Set once at signup; admin-overrideable from /admin/settings/currency.
+Set once at signup; admin-overrideable from /dashboard/settings/currency.

 • Number / currency formatting: helpers::format_count and helpers::format_money use icu::decimal::FixedDecimalFormatter (icu crate, compiled_data feature). en-IN renders 1,00,000 (lakh / crore grouping); en-US renders 100,000.
 INR shows whole rupees with the ₹ symbol; USD shows two decimals with $.